kadders/helper/README.md

 `docker-compose run helper /bin/bash`

-There is also a wrapper:
+There is also a wrapper (this currently works in MacOS/Linux.... mostly):
 `./startup`

 ## Validation